 Over the years, I have collected clocks from various sources and my wife has been kind enough to accept them in our home – except in our bedroom!

-I have joined on the Ottawa chapter of the National Association of Watch and Clock Collectors, taken courses with Mr. Dan Hudon, and bought many books on clock repair.
+I have joined on the Ottawa chapter of the National Association of Watch and Clock Collectors, and taken courses with Mr. Dan Hudon and the NAWCC.
 Clock repair has been my main occupation for the past 20 years and I am proud of my accomplishments.
 I even had a chance to train a gentleman who is now in the business for himself.

 Repairing clocks has been a passion, and it gave me great pleasure and satisfaction to bring life back into them.
 I have recently had the opportunity to work on ATMOS clocks – these amazing clocks which you do not have to wind up – and am hoping to be an expert in repairing these wonders of Swiss engineering.